sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

   infrastructure namespaces

-Although the `logadm` user can access all of the log messages, `logadm` can access only the "cluster_admins" OpenSearch Dashboards-tenant space.
+Although the `logadm` user can access all of the log messages, `logadm` can access only the "cluster_admins" OpenSearch Dashboard-tenant space.

 The access controls are designed to provide `logadm` users with full cluster access to perform the log-monitoring activities needed for their job.
-Limiting these users to the "cluster_admins" OpenSearch Dashboards-tenant space helps in the following ways:
+Limiting these users to the "cluster_admins" OpenSearch Dashboard-tenant space helps in the following ways:

 - simplifies the OpenSearch Dashboards user experience
-- eliminates the potential confusion that could otherwise occur if the user could access OpenSearch Dashboards content in the other OpenSearch Dashboards-tenant spaces
+- eliminates the potential confusion that could otherwise occur if the user could access OpenSearch Dashboards content in the other OpenSearch Dashboard-tenant spaces

 You can disable the creation of the `logadm` user during the deployment process.
 In the `logging/user.env` file in USER_DIR, set the LOG_CREATE_LOGADM_USER